-Pupils take their decodable reading book home every day for additional practise with their family.
-Children have an age appropriate home reading record to ensure there is good communication between home and school.
+Pupils in Reception and Year 1 take their Little Wandle decodable reading book home every day for additional practise with their family.
+Children in Years 2-6 will have an age appropriate home reading book and own choice library book to continue to practice reading at home.
+All children from Reception to Year 6 will be given an age appropriate reading record.
+Reading practice completed at home can be recorded to promote good reading communication between home and school.

-Ensuring reading for pleasure
+Reading for pleasure